How to Get the Apple Watch Link Bracelet Look for Less

 You'll be able to remove up to 10 links, even from the 38mm version, so the link look can be yours, all yours!

-All four color variations have beautiful brushed metal surfaces that look absolutely unique and authentic.
+All four color variations have beautifully brushed metal surfaces that look absolutely unique and authentic.
 Guess who didn't pay hundreds of dollars?
-You, because Kades sells these beauties for about $29 to $31.
+You, because Kades sells these beauties for about $18 to $22.

 For that price, you can get a band in each of the four colors for either your 38mm or 42mm watch and still not come close to Apple's original price.

 OULUOQI butterfly stainless steel bracelet

-A warranty can be comforting when you're buying an alternative brand for your Apple Watch, and that's the first way OULUOQI delivers with their band.
-Their 18 month manufacturer's warranty means that you can get a replacement band if something happens to you gorgeous new band, but it's a comfort you're not likely to need.
-The well-reviewed band is a favorite for a reason.
+A warranty can be comforting when you're buying an alternative brand for your Apple Watch, and that's the way in which OULUOQI delivers with their band.
+Their 18-month manufacturer's warranty means that you can get a replacement band if something happens to you gorgeous new band, but it's a comfort you're not likely to need.
+The well-reviewed band is a favorite for a reason!

-As alternative brand bands go, OULUOQI is on the more expensive end, with both the 38mm and 42mm watch bands costing about $90.
+As alternative brand bands go, OULUOQI is on the more expensive end, with the 42mm watch bands costing about $70.
 A feature we love about the brand is how some links are removable with a simple release button, so you don't have to fuss with any tiny tools to shrink the band size.

-Combine that convenience with the spot-on match of Apple's silver and space black colors and you've got a winning watch band!
+Combine that convenience with the spot-on match of Apple's silver Watch casing and you've got a winning watch band!

 Pomarks Apple Watch Band Wrist Strap Link Bracelet